Endelium/site/content/physical-asset-requirements.md

 |Bit Depth|16-bit|
 |Sample Rate|44.1 kHz **only**|

-_Note that these are different to the requirements for digital distribution, which can be found (here)[/clients/digital-asset-requirements].
+Note that these are different to the requirements for digital distribution, which can be found [here](/clients/digital-asset-requirements).

 # Artwork